MHH-RCUG/Wochenende/README.md

 4. Optional reporting step to normalize the extracted read counts  (see reporting below) `sbatch run_Wochenende_reporting_SLURM.sh`

+### Tutorial

+Once you've got the tools installed and tested, you can look at or run the commands in the tutorial in the subdirectory `tutorial`.

 ### General usage

 ```
+Warning, this usage is just an example and might be slightly out of date.

+Run this with:
+python3 run_Wochenende.py

 Wochenende - Whole Genome/Metagenome Sequencing Alignment Pipeline
 Wochenende was created by Dr. Colin Davenport and Tobias Scheithauer with help from many further contributors
 version: 1.6.2 - Mar 2020